mlgrn/mlgrn.github.io/README.md

 const base = '';
 ```

+> Note: This template uses `@sveltejs/adapter-static` for GitHub Pages.
+Server actions do not run on static hosting.
+The contact form will work locally during development but will require a server-capable adapter (e.g., Vercel/Netlify/Node) or an external mail API in production.
+See "Contact form" below.

 ### Launching the build and deploy workflow

 If you didn't commit and push the changes in the `svelte.config.js` yet, you can do that now, otherwise you can create an empty commit: